joannnelee/Tableu-AirBnB-Project/README.md

-# Tableu AirBnB Project
+# Tableau AirBnB Project

 ### Project Overview

-In this project, a dashboard will be created showing visualizations for a client interested in listing a property in Seattle who wants further information on current listings.
+In this project, a dashboard will be created showing visualizations for a client interested in listing an AirBnB property in Seattle who wants further information on the current listings in the area.

 ### Data Sources